archesproject/arches-docs/docs/administering/data-life-cycle.rst

 ElasticSearch Backups
 ---------------------

 It is most crucial to maintain a good backup strategy for your Arches data in PostgreSQL.
 However, if your Arches instance manages large amounts of data, it can be time consuming to rebuild an ElasticSearch index from scratch should this index fail.
-In these scenarios, you may also want to maintain backups of your ElasticSearch index (see ElasticSearch's `snapshot and restore documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html>`_.
-Ideally, one should carefully synchronize backups (and restorations) both the Arches PostgreSQL database *and* the ElasticSearch index so that they maintain consistency.
-Otherwise, you may need to reindex ElasticSearch to correspond to the state of the PostgreSQL database.
+In these scenarios, you may also want to maintain backups of your ElasticSearch index (see ElasticSearch's `snapshot and restore documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html>`_).
+Ideally, one should carefully synchronize backups (and restorations) for *both* the Arches PostgreSQL database *and* the ElasticSearch index so that they maintain consistency.
+Otherwise, you may need to reindex ElasticSearch so it matches the state of the PostgreSQL database.

 Filesystem Backups